Everyone thinks they’re competitive, but they aren’t. They just like to win. They have no idea how to truly compete.

 How to Be Competitive: Compare Yourself Only To Your Self

 To be competitive you have to come to grips with a simple truth: you are only ever competing against yourself.

 Outsiders may compare you to other people, but you can only be the best version of yourself.
-Everyone is a beginner at some point and there is a path to go before you have mastery and greatness.
+Everyone is a beginner at some point and there is a journey to make before you’re a great master.

 It’s useless to compare your position on the path to someone else’s because they can’t make you better or worse.
 Only you can.